Historic Skipjack new Homeport at the Annapolis Maritime Museum

 The Wilma Lee is listed on the National Register of Historic Places.
 She was built in 1940 by renowned boat builder Bronza Parks on the shores of Maryland, but has for the last several years been on display and sailed in Ocracoke, North Carolina.
-There are only 21 active skipjacks remaining from an original fleet of 800, and of those, only six skipjacks are in active use in the oyster industry today.
+There are only 23 active skipjacks remaining from an original fleet of over 1400, and of those, only 14 skipjacks are in active use in the oyster industry today.

 “The skipjack is such a quintessential symbol of the region’s maritime heritage,” said Alice Estrada, executive director of the Annapolis Maritime Museum & Park.
 “We are thrilled to be able to return this piece of Maryland’s history to the Annapolis community.”

 The Wilma Lee was restored in the early 2000’s by Herb Carden of Sandy Point, Virginia, along with Master Shipwright John Norganthaler.
 In 2012, Mr. Carden donated the boat to Ocracoke Alive, a non-profit on Ocracoke Island which promotes local arts and education initiatives, to be used as a tool to teach all who sail upon her the history of boating.
 The Annapolis Maritime Museum will continue this same mission, with a focus on the skipjack’s legacy as a single purpose boat, designed and built for oyster dredging.